-- The Company has written underwriting policies and procedures, which are designed to reasonably assure consistency in classification and rating. - The Company's policies and procedures require that Company personnel confirm that certain coding elements reported by the agents are correct and current.

-- The Company has a process to correct data coding errors and to make subsequent changes, as needed. - The Company's policy is to report complete and accurate premium data timely in the required formats to rating bureaus such as the AIB, CAR and ISO.
-CAR data is reported monthly, and ISO data is reported quarterly. - The Company is subject to periodic audits by CAR for compliance with statutes and CAR Rules, including statistical coding requirements related to premiums.
+- The Company has written underwriting policies and procedures, which are designed to reasonably assure consistency in classification and rating. - The Company's policies and procedures require that Company personnel confirm that certain coding elements reported by the agents are correct and current. - The Company has a process to correct data coding errors and to make subsequent changes, as needed. - The Company's policy is to report complete and accurate premium data timely in the required formats to rating bureaus such as the AIB, CAR and ISS. - The Company is subject to periodic audits by CAR for compliance with statutes and CAR Rules, including statistical coding requirements related to premiums.